This post explains the fix for the ubsys locked error and Insufficient free space for journal files and mongod is dead.

 MongoDB provides journal files used to write log failures for avoiding failures.

-by default, logs files are at \var\lib\mongo\journal folder.
+by default, logs files are in \var\lib\mongo\journal folder.

 This error occurs if there is not enough space to create journal log files